 Thanlyin is located about 20km from the city of Yangon.
 The best way to reach is to take a taxi ride, which would cost around 30 to 35 USD for a round trip.
 It takes about 45 minutes to 1 hour.

-I would highly recommend this option if you are in groups or if you are a solo traveler, befriend a few people for this trip(and maybe for life!)
+I would highly recommend this option if you are in groups or if you are travelling solo, befriend a few people for this trip(and maybe for life!)
 You can also hire a tuk-tuk, but might be a tiresome trip.

 Reaching Kyauktan Pagoda or The Island Pagoda